 Freelance work for many production companies in the 1950s

 The Crown Film Unit closed in 1952.
 Throughout the rest of the 1950s and the early 1960s, Terry Trench worked for many different production companies and film units, including three films for the Pathé Film Unit.

-Prince Philip (1953) was co-written and edited by Trench, and directed by Howard Thomas (1909-1986).
+Prince Philip (1953) was co-written (with Alan Burgess) and edited by Trench, and directed by Howard Thomas (1909-1986).
 Watch the whole film on British Pathé: Prince Philip

 The Way to Wimbledon (1954) is a documentary about preparations for the Wimbledon tennis tournament.
 It was directed by Franklin Gollings, edited by Terry Trench, and features music by Elisabeth Lutyens and a commmentary read by the actor John Mills.
-Watch the whole film on British Pathé: The Way to Wimbledon
+'A certain freshness, in fact, is the keynote of this agreeable documentary.
+It is modestly and cleanly made, it responds to the atmosphere of its subject and inclines naturally towards the personal rather than the official - a welcome change.'
+(Monthly Film Bulletin, January 1953, p15) Watch the whole film on British Pathé: The Way to Wimbledon

 Trench worked with Howard Thomas for British Pathé again in 1953 as one of three editors, with Lionel Hoare and A. Milner-Gardner, on Elizabeth is Queen, a Technicolor record of the coronation.
 The commentary for Elizabeth is Queen was written by the poet John Pudney, and the director of photography was Terry Ashwood.
 Watch the whole film on British Pathé: Elizabeth is Queen